2022 Dates Coming Soon

 After an orientation session at our hotel, we’ll go out for dinner.
 Tuscan cuisine is famous for its creative use of fresh, flavorful ingredients.
-Throughout the week we’ll find new ways to savour Tuscany’s traditional specialties.
+Throughout the week we’ll find new ways to savor Tuscany’s traditional specialties.

 For tonight, we know a restaurant that makes great ravioli speckled with black truffles.
 Follow it up with a glass of vin santo, the famous dessert wine, and cantucci biscuits.
-After, those who wish can explore Florence’s gay night life, while others get a head start on their sleep.
+After, those who wish can explore Florence’s gay nightlife, while others get a head start on their sleep.